Understand how your mind processes experience.

 • emotional regulation

-• internal safety
+• internal safety (feeling safe inside yourself)

-• structured reflection
+• journaling or structured reflection

 • slower, steadier integration